Blog

 </dependency>

-Mocking is a unit testing technique that allows you to verify the behavior of smaller units of your application, instead of making them actually integration tests.
+Mocking is a unit testing technique that allows you to verify the behavior of smaller units of your application.
 Mocks replace other components during the test and still allow you to verify the correct behavior.

 <dependency>